|

 first-timer Scott Kalvert is somewhat bland (there is more poise and complexity

-to DiCaprio's performance than to the film's presentation of the thematics and
+in DiCaprio's performance than in the film's presentation of the themes and

 environment), the film still retains an attractive grittiness and an erotic edge

-One of the drawbacks is that the time frame chosen by the filmmakers is messy,
+its release.
+One of the drawbacks is that the time frame chosen by the

-too many cliches along the way.
-Calvert may have thought he made a critical film
+way.
+Kalvert may have thought he was making a critical film about drug

-about drug use, but his fascination for the way of life he portrays becomes
+use, but his fascination with the way of life he portrays becomes

 somewhat too transparent.